Exchange and Mart

 Exchange and Mart is an online classified advertising website, owned by Newsquest Media Group.
-Exchange and Mart specialises in new and used motor vehicles, including commercial vehicles, motorcycles, caravans and motorhomes and caters for private sellers, as well as motor retailers.
-It was a printed publication from 1868 until 2009.
+Exchange and Mart advertises new and used motor vehicles, including commercial vehicles, motorcycles, caravans and motorhomes offered by private sellers and motor retailers.
+It was a printed publication, offering any type of goods for sale, from 1868 until 2009.

 Background

 Exchange and Mart was founded by news entrepreneur William Cox.
 In 1862 he had bought Queen, a magazine for women which had popular 'Exchange and Mart' columns allowing readers to buy and sell products.
-In May 1868 a weekly paper, Exchange & Mart, was founded by Cox in a converted potato warehouse in Covent Garden.
-It was the first in the world to specialise in classified advertising.
+In May 1868 a weekly paper, Exchange & Mart, was founded by Cox from a converted potato warehouse in Covent Garden, the first paper of its type in the world.
 In 1926 Exchange and Mart was taken over by Bazaar Exchange & Mart Ltd.

-By 1999 Exchange and Mart was owned by CMP Media, which was acquired by United News & Media (later UBM) for $920 million.
+By 1999 Exchange and Mart was owned by CMP Media, which was acquired by United News & Media (later UBM) for US$920 million.

 In 2005, Newsquest's Exchange Enterprises division acquired Exchange & Mart and Auto Exchange from United Advertising Publications'.
-Exchange and Mart ceased publishing as a magazine in 2009 but continues online only.
+Exchange and Mart ceased printing a magazine in 2009, continuing to operate online.

 Printed magazine

 The Exchange and Mart magazine was published weekly from 1868 to 2009.
-During World War II, the magazine was slimmed down by paper rationing and by 1948 it was still suffering under rationing, with a circulation of 70,000.
-At its peak, it reached an audited circulation of over 350,000, making Exchange & Mart a household name.
+During World War II, the magazine was slimmed down by paper rationing; by 1948 it was still suffering under rationing, with a circulation of 70,000.
+At its peak, it reached an audited circulation of over 350,000.

-A 1998 study described Exchange and Mart as a "well known and established paper", also "hard edged, no nonsense" and popular for selling vehicles, a forerunner to more modern publications such as Loot.
+A 1998 study described Exchange and Mart as a "well known and established paper", "hard edged, no nonsense", and popular for selling vehicles, a forerunner to later similar publications such as Loot.

-However, in 2009 and with its final ABC Circulation figures (December 2007) at 21,754 Exchange and Mart focused on becoming an online only business and ceased publishing the printed magazine.
+However, in 2009 and with its final ABC Circulation figures (December 2007) at 21,754, Exchange and Mart ceased publishing the printed magazine, becoming available online only.